 Edward Shenk: The original appeal was pairing the earliest form of disseminatable print media with a version that is obscenely current.
 As I mentioned I like the different languages of text design and I’ve always been drawn to the style of medieval pamphleteering.
 Those pamphlets and texts are composed so beautifully—capitalization, italicizing, and bolding of certain words for emphasis, weird kerning, too much or too little ink in certain parts that makes every instance of a certain letter look different than the next.
 The aesthetic is so analog.
 I wanted recreate it digitally.
 It was a backward process of purposefully distorting fonts and layouts line by line.

-— Interview by Jessica Mensch
+— Jessica Mensch